 6. New Home, Who Dis?
 Not New Furniture

 You have years to live in your home.
 Enjoy it with your same old couch and a second-hand table, saving the next perk for next year.
 Why?
 The most typical way you’d get new furniture is by accruing new debt (bad) or raiding your already-depleted cash savings (worse).
 So go ahead and plan your décor, make Pinterest boards, and envision the joy of creating a space that is truly yours—just wait to make good on those plans until you are better prepared to afford them.

 7. Definitely Fork Out Cash for House Repairs

 With all the drive to not spend, you might be tempted to let necessary repairs pile up around your new house.
 Not good!
 Most of the financial decisions you’ve made recently revolve around your home purchase, like the cash you accrued for a down payment, the mortgage you pay, and the utilities and insurance you now handle.
 Don’t let all of these payments go to waste!
 Yes, the idea of spending thousands of dollars to replace old or unsafe systems and appliances is unsettling and can seem like an insurmountable obstacle, but this is the exact scenario you are saving your money for.
 We recommend saving at least 1% of your home’s value every year to save for repairs.
 Some things just come up!

 Skipped a Step?

 If you haven’t purchased your dream home yet but are seeking financial advice to help you prepare for your big investment, we applaud you.
 We want to help you find a home you love AND save you money.
 Say what?
 Oh yeah.
-Homie refunds buyers up to $5k back in closing costs when they use us to find their next humble abode.
+When you buy with Homie, you can keep up to 50% of our buyer’s agent commission*.
 Click here to get browsing homes for sale and start thinking about what you’ll do with all those savings.